The American Dream

-One of the greatest myths in our society is that if you work hard enough, you can be/have/do whatever you want.
-Of course most of us have realized, somewhere along the way, that while there is great value in earning what one wants, sometimes no matter how hard we work, things still don’t go our way.
+One of the greatest myths in our society is that if you work hard enough, you can achieve anything.
+While there is great value in earning what one wants, and hard work does often lead to positive outcomes, sometimes no matter how hard we work, things still don’t go our way.
 A level playing field seldom, if ever, exists.
 Some people are born into comfortable and safe circumstances, while some are born into poverty and violence, and have to strive much harder only to arrive behind those not facing such challenges.

 Still, this myth persists in our politics, our pop culture, and sometimes even in our churches.
 It’s like we’ve forgotten what people across the ages have known: Life is not fair.